Time and Frequency Offset Estimation and Intercarrier Interference Cancellation for AFDM Systems: Preliminaries of AFDM

-with ${\delta (\cdot )}$ denoting the Dirac delta function, $P$ represents the number of paths, $\alpha_i$ is Doppler shift of the $i$-th path normalized by $N$, and $h_i$ and $l_i$ are the complex gain and the path delay associated with the $i$-th path, respectively.
-Based on the property that the length of subcarriers $N$ is generally much larger than the maximum normalized Doppler shift $\alpha_{\max}$ and the maximum delay of channel path $l_{\max}$ and the parameter setting of $c_1$ and $c_2$, paths with varying delay values or distinct Doppler shifts become distinguishable within the discrete affine Fourier domain.
+with ${\delta (\cdot )}$ denoting the Dirac delta function, $P$ represents the number of channel paths, $\alpha_i$ is the Doppler shift of the $i$-th path normalized by $N$, and $h_i$ and $l_i$ are the complex gain and the path delay associated with the $i$-th path, respectively.
+Let us set $c_1$ as a positive number not smaller than $\frac{{2{\alpha_{\max }} + 1}}{{2N}}$ with $\alpha_{\max }$ denoting the maximum Doppler shift normalized by $N$, and $c_2$ as any irrational number or a rational number less than $\frac{{1}}{{2N}}$.
+Then, when $ 2\alpha_{\max}+l_{\max}+2\alpha_{\max}\l_{\max}<N$, paths with varying delay values or distinct Doppler shifts become distinguishable within the discrete affine Fourier domain.
 Therefore, the AFDM can obtain full multipath diversity.